 High Fives are a great shoulder warm up exercise.
 Do 5 high fives on the right and left front paws.

 Spins, leg weaves or cone sends warm up the muscles around the dog's shoulders, ribs, hips and activate the nervous system, in addition to providing a mild stretch through the ribs.
 This exercise also has a body awareness component.
 Do this exercise towards the end of your warm up.
+There's a flexibility component with this one, and we never stretch cold muscles.
 Do 5 spins in both directions.
+Try to keep your dog's muzzle level as you lure them in a circle, this helps them stay balanced.

 The practice jump is a good plyometric warm up to activate explosive muscle contractions.
 The jump height for the practice jump should be set to approximately half competition jump height.
 (For example, Nike's AKC agility jump height is 16", so her warmup jumps set at 8".)
 Do up to 5 jumps.

 Rear foot to hand target warms up the iliopsoas muscle.
 The dog uses this muscle group when running in full extension and lifting the rear leg.
 Do 5 targets on each rear paw.
-I'm getting my dog to target an angled platform.
+I'm getting my dog to target an angled platform, but you can replace the platform with your hand or target stick to get the same movement.

 For detailed written and video tutorials on how to train each exercise, please enroll in the Warm Up Routine Program.